A Pragmatic Note on Evaluating Generative Models with Fr\'echet Inception Distance for Retinal Image Synthesis: Results

 \subsection{Consistent Trends of Metrics}

-Table~\ref{tab:fundus} and Table~\ref{tab:ddpm} report seven generative evaluation metrics for two retinal modalities and downstream tasks across 24 models, including StyleGAN3 and two diffusion models.
-To assess the consistency between these metrics, we compute the Kendall’s $\tau$ coefficient for all metric pairs, resulting in 63 pairs (21 metric pairs across 3 generative approaches, not listed due to space limitations).
-Almost all of these pairs, except one, exhibit a Kendall’s $\tau$ coefficient greater than 0.5, with the majority (78\%) showing a $\tau$ coefficient above 0.7, indicating a strong correlation among these \textit{feature-distance} generative evaluation metrics.
+\tableref{tab:fundus} and \tableref{tab:ddpm} report seven generative evaluation metrics for two retinal modalities and downstream tasks across 24 models, including StyleGAN3 and two diffusion models.
+To assess the consistency between these metrics, we compute the Kendall’s $\tau$ coefficient for all metric pairs, resulting in 63 pairs (21 metric pairs across 3 generative approaches; see \figureref{fig:heatmap}).
+Almost all of these pairs, except one, exhibit a Kendall’s $\tau$ coefficient greater than 0.5, with the majority (78\%) showing a $\tau$ coefficient above 0.7, indicating a strong correlation among these \textit{feature-distance} generative evaluation metrics, even though the features are distinct in sparsity and entropy from different extractors (\sectionref{sec:sparsity}).

+As demonstrated in the upper left triangles in \figureref{fig:heatmap}, the strong internal agreement among feature-distance metrics highlights their redundancy: despite differences in feature extractors and distances, these metrics largely rank models identically, yet this ranking fails to align with downstream utility.
+This redundancy generalizes from FID to other generative metrics (\figureref{fig:plot}) and contextualizes why many proposed variants of FID offer limited practical improvement. { In addition, FID is known to be unreliable in small-sample regimes, and several variants have been proposed to mitigate these issues (e.g., CMMD \cite{jayasumana2024rethinking}).
+However, in our experiments these variants do not exhibit meaningful improvements over vanilla FID. }